 Sustainability Communications and Outreach Manager – Manage grant writing opportunities and communications with the public, including campaigns about available resources and incentives

 Environmental Analyst – Stand up the Adaptive Management system for analyzing progress towards the Climate Mitigation and Resiliency Goals.
-This would include development and review of assessments for impacts of major projects on Climate Mitigation and Resiliency Goals and
+This would include development and review of assessments for impacts of major projects on the Climate Mitigation and Resiliency Goals and tracking CESMP implementation costs and savings.

 Lastly, we recommend that the CESMP is incorporated into the Comprehensive Plan through an amendment to the Comprehensive Plan, and that the action strategies of the CESMP are incorporated into the County’s next Strategic Plan.
 This step would help fulfill the mandate in Board Resolution 20-773 to "incorporate into the Comprehensive Plan goals of 100% of Prince William County’s electricity to be from renewable sources by 2035, for Prince William County Government operations to achieve 100% renewable electricity by 2030, and for Prince William County Government to be 100% carbon neutral by 2050.”
-This would also support implementation of the many sustainability strategies already established in the Comprehensive Plan and 2021-2024 Strategic Plan (Appendix B. CESMP Actions Mapped to Strategic Plan and Comprehensive Plan Action Strategies).
+This would also support implementation of the many sustainability strategies already established in the Comprehensive Plan and 2021-2024 Strategic Plan (Appendix C. CESMP Actions Mapped to Strategic Plan and Comprehensive Plan Action Strategies).

 Chapter 1 Introduction